 - Assemble parts only when they are completely dry

 This method is so much faster and more convenient than handwashing.
-Many pump parts, like collection bottles and breast shields, can be cleaned and sanitized in the top rack of the dishwasher.
-A tip from me: use an unscented and all natural dishwasher detergent to avoid the weird chalky buildup and permanent floral scent that some plastics get from regular scented dishwashing detergent.
+Many breast pump parts, like collection bottles and breast shields, can be cleaned and sanitized in the top rack of the dishwasher.
+A tip from me: use an unscented and all-natural dishwasher detergent to avoid the weird chalky buildup and permanent floral scent that some plastics get from regular scented dishwashing detergent.
 The biggest drawback to this method is that you have to have extra collection bottles and breast shields unless you want to be running the dishwasher between all your pumping sessions.

 3. Microwave Sanitizing

 This method is my personal favorite.
 It’s fast, it’s easy, and it kills germs.
 You can purchase special microwave bags that use the power of steam to clean your pump parts.
-Just rinse your parts thoroughly immediately after pumping, add some water to the bag, and nuke it all for a few minutes.
+Just rinse your breast pump parts thoroughly immediately after pumping, add some water to the bag, and nuke it all for a few minutes.
 Drain any excess water and open the bag so the parts can air dry.
 This is the best method for working moms who might not have 10 minutes or a clean sink to use to wash stuff.

 Keep in mind when cleaning your breast pump that a combination of the above methods can work really well.
-For example, I would microwave clean my parts while at work, then I’d come home at night and either hand wash or dishwash my pump pieces for the next day.
+For example, I would microwave clean my parts while at work, then I’d come home at night and either hand wash or dish wash my pump pieces for the next day.
 That way, I knew that they were always clean and ready to go.

-Once you pump parts are clean, be careful to keep them that way.
+Once your breast pump parts are clean, be careful to keep them that way.
 If you can help it, don’t touch the inside of any pump accessories that will come into immediate contact with the breast milk.
 Store the pump pieces in a clean place where they won’t get dirt or lint on them.
 If pump parts have been in storage for a long time, give them a nice cleaning before using them again.

-What does the term “hospital grade” mean?
+What does the term “hospital grade” breast pump mean?